Temporary EHBL-like behavior of Markarian 501 during July 2014 VHE flaring: Results

-There were hour time difference between the VHE gamma-ray observations and the X-ray observations during the 15 consecutive days.
-Six observations have temporal difference of less than 1 h, five observations have time difference between 1 and 2 h, two observations have 3 h time difference and remaining two VHE observations do not have X-ray observations.
-However, during these 15 days observation period, there was no significant intra-night variability in the X-ray and the VHE gamma-ray bands.
+During these 15 consecutive days observation period, there were no strictly simultaneous observations in X-rays and gamma rays.
+However, there was no significant intra-night variability in the X-ray and the VHE gamma-ray bands.
 So, one can assume that the X-ray and the VHE gamma-ray observations were simultaneous.